Last Updated on July 30, 2021 by bricoleur

 The Estate Awaits!

-I will document as best I can the current state of his estate, hoping to glean insights into the materials currently being cataloged by the Cinémathèque française, and looking at others’ takes on the exhibition (I could not attend, une vrai dommage).
-I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Please know that I own only books & CDs as personal possessions, possess no rights other than over my own IP, and that this site is not affiliated with any distribution company nor Marker’s estate.
+I will document as best I can the current state of his estate, hoping to glean insights into the materials currently being cataloged by the Cinémathèque française, and looking at others’ takes on the exhibition (I could not attend, quel dommage).
+I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Note that this site is not affiliated with any distribution company nor Marker’s estate.
+Please use the resources provided before writing to ask about screening possibilities.

-At the top of my wish list for future publications would be an anthology of Raymond Bellour’s many articles on Marker, and of course English translations of Commentaires 1 & 2 and Le fond de l’air est rouge, as well as publication of previously uncompiled commentaries (i.e. the later films).
+At the top of my wish list for future publications would be an anthology of Raymond Bellour’s many articles on Marker, and of course English translations of Commentaires 1 & 2 and Le fond de l’air est rouge.
+Thankfully, we now also have (in French only to date) the publication of the dialogs from L’Héritage de la chouette.

 Chrismarker.org, as a solo, not for profit undertaking, has monthly hosting costs, including increased security, associated with its very existence.
-If you wish to donate, we do have a Give donation capability set up – that accepts credit cards now and Paypal still.
-In future, we aim to provide a more wide-ranging means of accepting global donations and on-site forms.
-Times are tough, and patrons are welcome!
+If you wish to donate, we do have a Give donation capability set up that accepts credit cards now.

 * The L Magazine.